Why do you need an automatic water shut off valve?

 This was the first automatic shut off valve I purchased for my home, and have never felt the need to buy anything else.

-(So long as both appliances share the same main supply to be shut off when necessary.)
+(So long as both appliances share the same main supply to be shut off when necessary, and that the main supply box has an extra port for the additional sensor to plug in to.)

 Assess your liabilities.
 What you stand to lose in the event of a plumbing failure.